Wyatt-Cox-student/SDEV265-Project/README.md

 limit 20 per page and have multiple pages you can click through like google?

 hover color dark grey for top buttons

-## currently has

-search function (only searches by names right now)

-clear search function

-A back option that appears when an item is clicked and goes back to results